 In July 2020, we switched from truck transportation to marine transportation using coastal vessels between the Sapporo Vietnam Long An Plant in southern Vietnam and northern Vietnam (a distance of approximately 1,600 km).
 We estimate that this will reduce CO2 emissions by about 450 tons per year, and we are working to reduce our environmental impact.

 “Green Management Certification” Acquired

-In May 2006, all four operation bases of SAPPORO LOGISTICS SYSTEMS CO., LTD. which possess trucks have acquired “Green Management Certification”.
-The operation bases have also been satisfying certificate renewal criteria every two years (certification registration has been completed in May 2012).
+SAPPORO LOGISTICS SYSTEMS CO., LTD has acquired "Green Management Certification" for its head office and offices, and has also been satisfying certificate renewal criteria every two years since 2008 (certification registration has been completed in May 2020).

 SAPPORO LOGISTICS SYSTEMS CO., LTD has been certified and registered for satisfying all items in the Green Management Certification Standards of “Implementing structures/systems for environmental conservation”, “Implementing eco-driving”, “Incorporating low-emission vehicles”, “Vehicle inspection and maintenance”, “Promotion of recycling, proper disposal and disposal control of waste and vehicle scrap”, and “Promotion of environmental conservation in the management department (office)”.